berkeatac/data-marketplace/README.md

 Single page application with React, initialized with create-react-app.
 Fetches products information, displays them in a grid and simulates a user's cart with cart management and credit system.

+### There may be randomly failing requests due to cors issue & workaround.
+They should produce a successful response after a few tries.

 [Deployed Application (Netlify)](https://tranquil-griffin-90bf31.netlify.app/)

 ## Tech Stack